What are the aims of teaching history?

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-During Key Stage 1 pupils learn about people’s lives and lifestyles.
-They find out about significant men, women, children and events from the recent and more distant past, including those from both Britain and the wider world.
-They listen and respond to stories and use sources of information to help them ask and answer questions.
+During Key Stage 1 pupils find out about significant people and events from the recent and more distant past, including those from both Britain and the wider world.
+Children develop an understanding of the past and begin to develop chronological awareness.